 The Push: Proactively providing knowledge

 The Push method comes into play when knowledge about a release is time-sensitive, and critical for specific teams.
-Here, this is accomplished through Guru’s “Knowledge Alert” functionality.
-Based on the impact to my internal audiences, I push a Knowledge Alert via Guru to a relevant group.
+Here, this is accomplished through Guru’s announcements functionality.
+Based on the impact to my internal audiences, I push an announcement via Guru to a relevant group.
 I can then see a report of those who’ve acknowledged or read the alert and publicly shame remind those who haven’t.

 Why a knowledge-driven culture is the key 🗝